-If you haven't met the requirements to graduate, you will be notified.
-Students who are denied graduation must reapply by the posted deadline for the term in which they will complete their requirements.
+If you apply for graduation and it is determined after review of your course records that you haven't met the requirements to graduate, you will be notified.
+Students who are denied graduation must reapply by the posted deadlines for the semester in which they will complete their requirements.
 View current fee information and other graduation-related topics on the Graduation page.
 Fees are subject to change.

 The official Ohio University Bachelor of Science in Nursing pin is the common bond of present and future OHIO School of Nursing graduates.
 It is available for purchase online exclusively from College Bookstore.